Places to Visit and things to do

 AmbriÈres les-Vallées

-Enjoy lunch by the River Varenne after a walk around the lake and the small attractive town centre.
+Enjoy lunch by the River at the Bistro Varenne.
+A number of attractive walking routes around the lake and the small but attractive town centre.

 Vitré - the gate way to Brittany